 Introducing Barrington Library

 Welcome to all our new students!
-We support all the students and staff at CDS.
+Barrington Library supports all the students and staff at Cranfield Defence and Security on the Shrivenham site.
 We are looking forward to meeting you all soon, in person or online.

 Getting started

-We are available online every weekday from 9am-5pm to help you when you need us.
-If we can’t answer your questions quickly by telephone or email, then we will arrange a time for a video call with you.
+We are available in person and online every weekday from 9am-6pm to help you when you need us.
+If we can’t answer your questions quickly by telephone, email, or chat then we will arrange a video call with you.
+We also offer 24/7 chat on our website so you can talk to an academic librarian at any time, even when we aren’t working.

 Resources

-Use our website to access our databases, eJournals and eBooks, and to find details of our printed collection.
-Library Search is a great place to start, because it allows you to search across our printed collection and a broad selection of our online databases.
+Use our website to access our world class selection of databases, eJournals and eBooks, and to find details of our print collection.
+Library Search is a great place to start because it allows you to search across our printed collection and a broad selection of our online databases.
 We recommend you search specific databases individually when you need to find more targeted content relevant to your particular subject.

 You can access nearly all our online resources from anywhere using your University network username and password.